-Structured independent learning guided by the individual’s skills and characteristics.
-The blended approach starts with a more substantial focus on the in-person training, and be followed up by more independent training.
-Good instructional designers understand that the best curriculum is the one that takes elements of all types to meet the needs of the company.
+Structured independent learning is guided by the individual’s skills and characteristics.
+The blended approach starts with a more substantial focus on in-person training.
+Then, we follow it up with more independent training.
+Good instructional designers understand that the best curriculum takes elements of all types to meet the needs of the company.

 One trend getting a great deal of attention today is learning through simulation.
 This mode of learning takes advantage of various concepts and techniques popularized by the gaming industry.
 These resources use high-definition video and audio and branching strategies to virtually enhance the user experience.

-Perhaps the most far-reaching content development using instructional design trend is the shift from one-size-fits-all to personalized training and learning experience.
-With personalized learning activities, individuals can take responsibilities for their part in the process, have the efficiency to work with the given tools, self-assess and even choose avenues of opportunities and exploration.
+Perhaps the most far-reaching instructional design trend is the shift from one-size-fits-all to personalized training and learning experience.
+Individuals can take responsibility for their part in the process and have the efficiency to work with the given tools.
+They can self-assess and even choose avenues of opportunities and exploration.

-Technology is a primary feature of personalized learning as instant access to information is the key in this.
-Yet despite the emphasis on the individual’s ability, instructional design is still of utmost importance.
+Technology is a primary feature of personalized learning as instant access to information is the key to this.
+Yet, despite the emphasis on the individual’s ability, instructional design is still of utmost importance.
 The designer provides the initial guidelines to the individuals along with the appropriate guiding tools.
-Web-based learning can be a flexible and cost-effective alternative to traditional learning, but it can also be a waste of time and money if poorly implemented.
+Hence, web-based learning can be a flexible and cost-effective alternative to traditional learning.
+However, it can also be a waste of time and money if we implement it poorly.

 So, are you ready to be a part of one of the best international Instructional Design Certification courses?
 Do get in touch with Strengthscape!